Dictionary of Revolutionary Marxism

 Up until the

-According to my theory, from a Marxist standpoint a depression is simply a capitalist overproduction crisis in which all the major contradictions come to a head, while a recession is a “short-circuited” economic crisis, in which the government is able to intervene and stop the collapse, with only some of the more surface contradictions actually coming to a head.
+In a more scientific approach, from a Marxist standpoint, a depression is simply a capitalist overproduction crisis in which all the major contradictions come to a head, while a recession is a “short-circuited” economic crisis, in which the government is able to intervene and stop the collapse, with only some of the more surface contradictions actually coming to a head.
 For more on this see: “Chapter 5: The Industrial Cycle has Split In Two!” of my work in progress An Introductory Explanation of Capitalist Economic Cycles at: http://www.massline.org/PolitEcon/crises/Crises05.htm, and my letter “Is it a ‘Depression’?”, at: http://www.massline.org/PolitEcon/ScottH/CurrentCrisis/IsItADepression.htm (Feb.
-2009) in which I predict that within a few years the current economic crisis will develop into the Second Great Depression. —S.H.
+2009) in which I predict that within a relatively short period the current economic crisis will develop into the Second Great Depression. —S.H.

 DERIVATIVE (Capitalist Finance)